alsvinn/alsvinn/README.md

   * hdf5, netcdf, parallel-netcdf
   * doxygen (optional)
   * cuda (optional)

+## Cloning

+This project uses a git submodule, the easiest way to clone the repository is by

+    git clone --recursive git@github.com:kjetil-lye/alsvinn.git
 ## Compiling

 Should be as easy as running (for advanced cmake-users: the location of the build folder can be arbitrary)